ospaarmann/exdgraph/README.md

 ```

 ## Running tests
-You need Dgraph running locally on port 9080.
-A quick way of running any version of Dgraph, is via docker:
+You need Dgraph running locally on port `9080`.
+A quick way of running any version of Dgraph, is via Docker:

 ```
 $ git clone git@github.com:ospaarmann/exdgraph.git